-Sexual violence affects millions of people in America each year.
-Additionally, among college students, the risk of assault on campus is not low.
-According to a 2019 survey, there is a 13% rate of nonconsensual sexual contact at colleges.
+Sexual violence affects millions of people in the United States each year.
+And among college students, the risk of sexual assault on campus remains somewhat high.

-Because of safety risks on and around campus, college students should understand what sexual violence is, know their rights in case of assault, and familiarize themselves with educational resources on the topic.
+With safety risks on and around campus, college students should understand what sexual violence is, know their rights in the case of assault, and familiarize themselves with educational resources on the topic of campus sexual assault.

 What Is Sexual Assault?